Loaded vegan nachos recipe

 - 2 tablespoons Vegan sour cream

 - Drain and rinse the jackfruit and chop it up, making sure to chop up the tougher core parts.
-If you have frozen jackfruit, make sure it’s thawed first.20 oz can of young green jackfruit in brine - drained and rinsed
+If you have frozen jackfruit, make sure it's thawed first.20 oz can of young green jackfruit in brine - drained and rinsed

 - Heat 1 TBL of oil in a saute pan on medium heat.
-Add the onions and saute for 2 minutes or until golden brown.1 tbsp oil, 1 small onion – sliced
+Add the onion and saute for 2 minutes or until golden brown.1 tbsp oil, 1 small onion – sliced

 - If it dries up too much, add a splash of water, if it's too soggy, take the lid off and cook the water out.